Rain pouring down? Blazing heat? Hazy Singapore day? No problem – we've found 100 things to do indoors with kids of all ages!

-47. SuperPark Singapore
+47. SuperPark Singapore (currently closed)

 Go crazy with all the indoor activities SuperPark has to offer!
 This indoor playground has three exciting activity areas that are full of non-stop fun.
 Jump around on the trampolines in the Freestyle Hall, shoot some hoops at its Game Arena or race your friends at the Adventure Area.
 Parents, we’re sure you’ll want to join in the fun, too!